Carcharhiniformes

 Ground sharks, like this blacknose shark, have a nictitating membrane which can be drawn over the eye to protect it.

 Carcharhiniformes (/ˌkɑːrkəˌraɪnɪˈfɔːrmiːz/; from Ancient Greek καρχαρός 'sharp, jagged' and ῥινός 'nose' and Latin forme 'shape'), commonly called ground sharks, are the largest order of sharks, with over 270 species.
-They include a number of common types, such as catsharks, swellsharks, and requiem sharks.
-Well known sharks in this order include hammerhead sharks and tiger sharks.
+They include a number of common types, such as cat sharks, swellsharks, and hound sharks.

 Members of this order are characterized by the presence of a nictitating membrane over the eye, two dorsal fins, an anal fin, and five gill slits.

 The families in the order Carcharhiniformes are expected to be revised; recent DNA studies show that some of the conventional groups are not monophyletic.

 The oldest members of the order appeared during the Middle-Late Jurassic, which have teeth and body forms that are morphologically similar to living catsharks.
 Carchariniformes first underwent major diversification during the Late Cretaceous, initially as mostly small-sized forms, before radiating into medium and large body sizes during the Cenozoic.